Intersymbol and Intercarrier Interference in OFDM Systems: Unified Formulation and Analysis: Introduction

-In this paper, we focus our attention on the seven OFDM systems shown in Table~\ref{system_characteristics}.
-The typical parameter values of each system are given in detail in Table \ref{parameter_system_def}, and the characteristics of the windows are given in Figs.~\ref{fig:Tx-Window} and ~\ref{fig:Rx-Window}, where $N$ is the number of subcarriers.
-First, we include in our study conventional CP-OFDM because the proposed unified formulation is also valid for the most widely standardized MCM scheme.
-Second, we analyze Tx and Rx time-domain w-OFDM \cite{Wei04, Lin07, Lin11, Bal13, Die19}, respectively referred to as wtx-OFDM and wrx-OFDM.
-Third, our study also includes the weighted overlap-and-add OFDM (WOLA-OFDM), proposed for asynchronous 5G \cite{Wav5G, Zha16, Zay16}, also with an additionally extended suffix scheme named CPW-OFDM \cite{An18}.
-As can be seen in Table \ref{system_characteristics}, these transceivers use independent time-domain windows in both transmitter and receiver sides, and both CP and CS are inserted into each data vector to be transmitted.
-Lastly, as there are standards that employ in their physical layers w-OFDM without CS, e.g., \cite{IEEE10, IEEE13, Ghn18}, it is necessary to study a fourth group of OFDM systems: they just include CP with a windowing in the Tx (referred to as CPwtx-OFDM) and a windowing in the Rx (CPwrx-OFDM)~\cite{Ach11,Nha14}.
-Thus, our study covers a wide range of w-OFDM systems that will play an important role in various communication systems over the next decade.
+\fcr{In this paper, we focus on seven different OFDM systems.
+First, we include in our study conventional CP-OFDM, which is the most widely standardized MCM \fcro{system}.
+Second, we consider OFDM with CP and CS, and time-domain windowing \fcro{either} only in the \fcro{Tx} (wtx-OFDM) or \fcro{only} in the Rx (wrx-OFDM) \cite{Wei04, Lin07, Lin11, Bal13, Die19, Gim23}}.
+Third, our study also includes the weighted overlap-and-add OFDM (WOLA-OFDM) \cite{Wav5G, Zha16, Zay16}, also with an additionally extended suffix \fcro{system} named CPW-OFDM \cite{An18}. \fcr{These} transceivers use independent time-domain windows in both \fcro{the Tx and Rx}, and \fcr{each transmitted data vector includes CP and CS}.
+Lastly, as there are standards that employ in their physical layers w-OFDM without CS, e.g., \cite{IEEE10, IEEE13, Ghn18}, it is necessary to study a fourth group of OFDM systems \fcr{that only \fcro{include a} CP, and windowing in the Tx (CPwtx-OFDM) or in the Rx (CPwrx-OFDM)~\cite{Ach11,Nha14}.
+Table \ref{system_characteristics} summarizes the characteristics of the considered OFDM systems, Table \ref{parameter_system_def_jun23} shows the design parameter values for proper system operation and, finally, Figs.~\ref{fig:Tx-Window} and ~\ref{fig:Rx-Window} depict the Tx and the Rx windows, respectively.}